egardner/ericgardner.info/source/notes/back-to-basics.html.md

 ## JS: None! (for now anyway)

 I'm not anti-JavaScript, but I simply don't see the need for it yet in this project.
-Maybe I'll need a few small functions to support things like photo lightboxes eventually.
+Maybe I'll introduce a few small functions to support things like photo lightboxes eventually.

 I do intend to avoid Webpack, Babel, and `node_modules` like the plague however.
 There is way too much complexity in the Node ecosystem and it seems